itsschirag/RimoR-CN-Lab-Assignment/README.md

 ### Step 4: Commit the Changes
 After adding files to the repository, you need to commit the changes.
 Committing records the changes you made to the repository with a message describing what you did.
 Here are the steps to commit changes:

--Open a terminal or command prompt on your computer.
+- Open a terminal or command prompt on your computer.
--Navigate to the repository directory.
+- Navigate to the repository directory.
--Type git commit -m "your commit message".
+- Type git commit -m "your commit message".

 For example: